Any Questions?: Presenters

 Any Questions? was chaired by Freddie Grisewood from 1948 to 1967, by David Jacobs from 1967 to 1984, by John Timpson from 1984 to 1987 and by Jonathan Dimbleby from 1987 to 2019.

 In March 2019, Dimbleby announced that he would "stand down... at the end of June".
-Shaun Ley, Ritula Shah, Ed Stourton and Julian Worricker served as interim moderators.
+Shaun Ley, Ritula Shah, Edward Stourton and Julian Worricker served as interim moderators.
 In October 2019, Chris Mason was announced as Dimbleby's successor.
 Following Mason's appointment as political editor of BBC News in 2022, it was announced that Alex Forsyth would succeed him as regular presenter from November 2022.

 Venues

 Any Questions? is broadcast from a different location each week.
 Among others, Any Questions? has broadcast from educational institutions, performing arts venues, and religious and government buildings, including: